METHODOLOGY

 Every change is automatically prepared for release.
 A human still presses the button to actually ship to production.

 Continuous Delivery is the responsible cousin of Continuous Deployment.
-Every change goes through the same automated build, test, and release-preparation pipeline.
+Every change goes through the same automated build, test, and release-preparation pipeline (the CI/CD backbone).
 The artifact that comes out is shippable.
 Whether it actually ships is a human call.

 The reason most teams stop at CD instead of going to full Continuous Deployment: the cost of a bad deploy is high enough that one human in the loop is worth the latency.
 Move to Continuous Deployment when your monitoring, test coverage, and rollback story are good enough that the human is no longer adding signal.